Quapaw Quarter

-The Quapaw Quarter of Little Rock, Arkansas, is a section of the city including its oldest and most historic business and residential neighborhoods.
+The Quapaw Quarter of Little Rock, Arkansas, United States, is a section of the city including its oldest and most historic business and residential neighborhoods.
 The area's name was first given in 1961, honoring the Quapaw Indians who lived in the area centuries ago.

 As many as fifteen separate National Historic Register Districts make up the Quapaw Quarter, including more than 200 separate homes and buildings on the National Register of Historic Places.
 Trapnall Hall, along East Capitol Avenue, was among the first of the homes built in 1843 as the home of early state legislator Frederic Trapnall and his wife, Martha.
 Structures housing businesses on Main Street and Broadway south of Interstate 630 are also among this group.

 Throughout the Quapaw Quarter, many small and large homes from the Antebellum and Victorian eras can be found, in addition to several examples of Craftsman-style architecture.
 Scott, Center, and Spring streets, in particular, are where many such homes stand today.
 The exterior of the Villa Marre, one such home, was known nationally as the outside of the home containing the office of Sugarbaker Designs, the fictional Atlanta-based interior design firm on the CBS sitcom Designing Women.
 The actual home is along Little Rock's Scott Street, and has been a former home for the office of the Quapaw Quarter Association, the chief organization that sponsors historic preservation efforts in the area.